DHRI-Curriculum/NLTK_DHRI/lessons.md

 from nltk.book import *
 ```

 The pre-loaded NLTK texts should appear again.
 These are preformatted data sets.
 We will still have to do some minor processing, but having the data in this format saves us a few steps.
 At the end of this tutorial, we will make our own corpus.
 This is a special type of python object specific to NLTK (it isn't a string, list, or dictionary).
 Sometimes it will behave like a string, and sometimes like a list of words.
-How it is behaving is noted for each function as we try it out.

 ![Image showing a second cell with the output of "from nltk.book import *"](images/nltkbook.png)

+If you got any error messages, check the code and make sure you typed everything correctly.
+Even spaces before words matter!

+If you are sure you are running the code correctly, you probably have an installing issue, so you might have to go back to the instalation instructions to figure it out.

+# Searching For Words

 Let's start by analyzing _Moby Dick_, which is `text1` for NLTK.

-# Searching For Words

 The first function we will look at is `concordance`.
 "Concordance" in this context means the characters on either side of the word.
-Our text is behaving like a string.
-As discussed in the [Python tutorial LINK](https://github.com/DHRI-Curriculum/python), Python does not _evaluate_ strings, so it just counts the number of characters on either side.
-By default, this is 25 characters on either side of our target word (including spaces).
+Our text is behaving like one giant string, so concordance will just count the number of characters on either side.
+By default, this is 25 characters on either side of our target word (including spaces), but [you can change that if you want](http://www.nltk.org/_modules/nltk/text.html#Text.concordance).

 In the Jupyter Notebook, type: